How To Do a Ladder Workout for Runners

 ladder-workout

 If you want to get faster and improve your fitness, a ladder workout is a form of speed workout that gets great results.
-Doing a ladder workout — a form of interval workout — also adds variety to your running routine.
-Ladder workouts can be adapted for all levels of runners, making them an ideal form of speed training.
+As a longtime runner and coach, I have to say I love ladder workouts because they break up the monotony of training.
+Doing a ladder workout — a form of interval workout — adds variety to your running routine.
+Ladder workouts can be adapted for all levels of runners, from sprinters to endurance athletes, making them an ideal form of speed training.
 Whether you’re training for your first 5K or for the Boston Marathon, ladder workouts can help you get faster while adding variety to your running program.

 What Is a Ladder Workout?